qiyue-0123/Bosch_Test/README.md

 and excute command "docker exec -it e8cfa9ab3503 mysql -p todos", and excute "select * from todo_items;" to see the database table information.
 (e8cfa9ab3503 is the container id of the mysql container)

-The three files under Bosch_Test directory is the deployment scripts of ansible.
+The three files under Bosch_Test/ansible/ directory is the deployment scripts of ansible.